• Skip to primary navigation

 Ultimately the choice between the two may depend on one's dietary goals or culinary preferences.

-4 – Texture and Flavor Profile
+4 - Texture and flavor

 The nature of texture and flavor play an important role in distinguishing Buckwheat and Bulgur.